Job Seekers: Boost Your Professional Brand

 ☑️ Request LinkedIn recommendations from your connections

-☑️ Boost your network by connecting with industry professionals and sending them a message.
+☑️ Boost your professional brand by connecting with industry professionals and sending them a message.
 It’s encouraged to connect with new people on LinkedIn, even if you haven’t met them in person.

 >>> Read More: A Recruiter Messaged You on LinkedIn – Now What?